ygtdmn/wayfinder/README.md

 - Test both ERC721 and ERC1155 contracts
 - Implement meta tags and favicon
 - Remove vibecoded sloppy stuff
+- Migrate to Next.js
+- Update homepage to make the app even more understandable
+- Ensure that when switching wallets, data from the previous wallet is cleared from local memory and the new wallet's data is properly loaded and displayed.

 Feel free to open issues or send pull requests.
 Also, if you're interested in being a maintainer please contact me on X or Discord (username: ygtdmn).